golang/website/_content/blog/get-familiar-with-workspaces.md

 ### Add a feature to an upstream module and use it in your own module

 1. Create a directory for your workspace.
 1. Clone the upstream module you want to edit.
-If you haven't contributed to Go before, read the [contribution guide](https://go.dev/doc/contribute).
 1. Add your feature to the local version of the upstream module.
 1. Run `go work init [path-to-upstream-mod-dir]` in the workspace folder.
 1. Make changes to your own module in order to implement the feature added